 'Lack of medical evidence ultimately weighs more than someone's verbal claims.
 I have nothing against you or your site but my views about curing with water and salt is unchanged.'

 You read the medical science above.
-The water cures is nothing more than the oral version of a saline IV (yea, repeating it because somehow this just does not sink in).
+Again, the water cures is nothing more than the oral version of a saline IV (yea, repeating it because somehow this just does not sink in).

 Another wrote...."Any medical professional pushing this should be looked into by the authorities.
 It risks getting people killed.
 What is so sad is that there always is going to be a market for snake oil.

 One final word of caution....DO NOT start adjusting your potassium on your own.
 It could cause a fatal heart arrhythmia.
 Only do what your doctor or pharmacist tell you to do.
-But in combination with medicines such as Vasotec (enalapril), Capoten (captopril), Lotensin (benazepril), Aceon (perindopril), Accupril (quinapril), Altace (ramipril), Mavic (trandolapril), or Zestril (lisinopril), salt substitutes and potassium supplements could be disastrous.
+But in combination with medicines such as Vasotec (enalapril), Capoten (captopril), Lotensin (benazepril), Aceon (perindopril), Accupril (quinapril), Altace (ramipril), Mavic (trandolapril), or Zestril (lisinopril), salt substitutes and potassium supplements could be dangerous.
 Too much potassium can cause fatal heart rhythms.
+Listen to your doctor on these.
+Only your doctor can safely change your medications.

 The Water Cures Protocol to learn how water and salt can lower your high blood pressure.